Back

 Deadline for First RMD

-April 1, 2025
+April 1, 2026

-For those who turned 73 in 2024, April 1, 2025, is the deadline for your first RMD.
+For those who turned 73 in 2025, April 1, 2026, is the deadline for your first RMD.
 For subsequent years, the RMD is due by December 31.
 Missing this deadline incurs a penalty, so planning ahead is advised.

 Inherited IRAs – It is complicated

 If you have inherited an IRA from someone who was already taking RMDs or had reached their required beginning date (age 73 as per the SECURE 2.0 Act starting in 2023), you may be required to take annual RMDs.
-Remember to withdraw the required amount by December 31, 2024.
+Remember to withdraw the required amount by December 31, 2025.

 10-Year Rule: Under the SECURE Act, non-spouse beneficiaries generally must deplete the inherited IRA within 10 years of the original owner’s death.
 If the original owner had started RMDs, you might also be required to take annual distributions during this period.

 If you inherited an IRA before January 1, 2020, you are subject to the rules that were in place prior to the enactment of the SECURE Act of 2019.
 This means you can continue using the “Stretch IRA” strategy, which allows you to take Required Minimum Distributions (RMDs) over your life expectancy.
 You are required to take annual RMDs.
-Remember to withdraw the required amount by December 31, 2024 each year.
+Remember to withdraw the required amount by December 31 each year.

 Retirement Plan Setup for Small Businesses

 If you’re considering setting up a retirement plan for your small business, the ideal time is now.
-Setup times generally range from 2 to 4 weeks, so waiting until late in the year is not advisable if you want the plan in place for tax year 2024.
+Setup times generally range from 2 to 4 weeks, so waiting until late in the year is not advisable if you want the plan in place for tax year 2025.

 California’s new requirement for employers to offer retirement plans, known as the CalSavers program, is now fully phased in for employers with 5 or more employees and will be fully phased in for employers with 4 or less employees by 12/31/25.
-This means that all employers with at least 1 employee are required to provide a retirement savings plan of their own or enroll in CalSavers.
+This means that all California employers with at least 1 employee are required to provide a retirement savings plan of their own or enroll in CalSavers.

 We’re here to answer any questions you might have.
 Please reach out if you need assistance.
 Our goal is to help you make informed decisions to meet your financial objectives over time.